vindar/tgx/docs/intro_api_2D.md

 // Draw the GIF onto im with upper left corner at pos (20, 10) inside im. im.GIFplayFrame(gif, { 20, 10 });

-// we can call im.GIFplayFrame(gif, { 20, 10 }) again to draw the next frame if it is an animated GIF...
+// we can call im.GIFplayFrame(gif, { 20, 10 }) again to draw the next frame if it is an animation...
 ~~~

 @note A complete example is available in the subfolder `/examples/Teensy4/GIF_test/`.

-Check the [AnimateGIf documentation](https://github.com/bitbank2/AnimatedGIF/wiki) for additional details.
+Check the [AnimatedGIf documentation](https://github.com/bitbank2/AnimatedGIF/wiki) for additional details.